Lozen: Victorio's Campaign

 In the 1870s, Victorio and his band of Apaches were moved to the deplorable conditions of the San Carlos Reservation in Arizona.
 He and his followers left the reservation around 1877 and began marauding and raiding, all while evading capture by the military.
-Lozen fought beside Victorio when he and his followers rampaged against Americans who had appropriated their homeland around west New Mexico's Black Mountain.
+Lozen fought beside Victorio when he and his followers rampaged against the European invaders who had appropriated their homeland around west New Mexico's Black Mountain.

 As the band fled and fought American forces in Victorio's War (1879–1881), Lozen inspired women and children, frozen in fear, to cross the surging Rio Grande.
 "I saw a magnificent woman on a beautiful horse—Lozen, sister of Victorio.
 Lozen the woman warrior!", remembers James Kaywaykla, a child at the time, riding behind his grandmother.
 "High above her head she held her rifle.
 There was a glitter as her right foot lifted and struck the shoulder of her horse.
 He reared, then plunged into the torrent.
 She turned his head upstream, and he began swimming".

 Immediately, the other women and the children followed her into the torrent.
 When they reached the far bank of the river, cold and wet but alive, Lozen came to Kaywaykla's mother, Gouyen.
 "You take charge, now", she said.
 "I must return to the warriors", who stood between their women and children and the onrushing cavalry.
 Lozen drove her horse back across the wild river and returned to her comrades.

 According to Kaywaykla, "She could ride, shoot, and fight like a man, and I think she had more ability in planning military strategy than did Victorio."
 He also remembers Victorio saying, "I depend upon Lozen as I do Nana" (the aging patriarch of the band).

 Late in Victorio's campaign, Lozen left the band to escort a new mother and her newborn infant across the Chihuahuan Desert from Mexico to the Mescalero Apache Reservation, away from the hardships of the trail.

 Equipped with only a rifle, a cartridge belt, a knife, and a three-day supply of food, she set out with the mother and child on a perilous journey through territory occupied by Mexican and U.S. Cavalry forces.
 En route, afraid that a gunshot would betray their presence, she used her knife to kill a longhorn, butchering it for the meat.

 She stole a Mexican cavalry horse for the new mother, escaping through a volley of gunfire.
 She then stole a vaquero's horse for herself, disappearing before he could give chase.
 She also acquired a soldier's saddle, rifle, ammunition, blanket and canteen, and even his shirt.
 Finally, she delivered her charges to the reservation.

 There, she learned that Mexican and Tarahumara Indian forces under Mexican commander Joaquin Terrazas had killed Victorio and most of his warriors in the Battle of Tres Castillos, fought on three stony hills in northeastern Chihuahua.